caas-team/sparrow/README.md

 - `http` (default): Retrieves the checks' configuration from a remote endpoint during runtime.
 Additional configuration parameters are set in the `loader.http` section.

+- `file`: Loads the configuration from a local file during runtime.
+Additional configuration parameters are set in the `loader.file` section.

+If you want to retrieve the checks' configuration only once, you can set `loader.interval` to 0.
-- `file` (experimental): Intended for development, it loads the configuration once from a local file and does not refresh after the first load.
-The target manager is currently not functional in combination with this loader type.
+The target manager is currently not functional in combination with this configuration.

 ### Checks

-In addition to the technical startup configuration, the `sparrow` checks' configuration can be dynamically loaded from an HTTP endpoint during runtime.
+In addition to the technical startup configuration, the `sparrow` checks' configuration can be dynamically loaded during runtime.
-For local use, you may directly load the configuration using a `file` loader.
 The `loader` is capable of dynamically loading and configuring checks.

 For detailed information on available loader configuration options, please refer to [this documentation](docs/sparrow_run.md).